darkrenaissance/darkfi/doc/tutorial.md

 For Solana, you can either install the Solana command-line suite or use [sollet](sollet.io).

-Follow [this tutorial] (https://docs.solana.com/cli) for the Solana command-line For sollet.io, switch the network to testnet and click the ... to airdrop yourself some testnet coins.
+Follow [this tutorial](https://docs.solana.com/cli) for the Solana command-line For sollet.io, switch the network to testnet and click 'Request Airdrop' to airdrop yourself some testnet coins.

 Now that we have testnet coins we can deposit into darkfi.